-I
+I (person) on behalf of (Name of the Business/ Company/Firm)

+declare that I have read and fully understood the contents of the

-Public Procurement & Asset Disposal Act, 2015, Regulations and the Code of Ethics for persons participating in Public Procurement and Asset Disposal and my responsibilities under the Code.
+Public Procurement & Asset Disposal Procurement and Asset Disposal and l Act, 2015, Regulations and the Code of Ethics for persons participating in Public my responsibilities under the Code.

+•

-I do hereby commit to abide by the provisions of the Code of Ethics for persons participating in Public Procurement and Asset Disposal.
+I do hereby commit to abide by the pro- Asset Disposal. visions of the Code of Ethics for persons participating in Public Procurement and

-Name of Authorized signatory
+Name of Authorized signatory Sign

-Position.
+Position

 Office address

 mail

-Name of the Firm/Company.
+Name of the Firm/Company

-Date
+Date (Company Seal/ Rubber

 Stamp where applicable)

 Witness

-Name
+Name Sign

 Date